syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Add Resource

-We need to notify the datasource changes due to add the resource from the collection.
+Due to the dynamic addition of the resource in the datasource, we need to notify the data source changes.

 #### Remove Resource

-We need to notify the datasource changes due to remove the resource from the collection.
+Due to the resource being removed in the datasource, we need to notify the data source changes.

 #### Reset Resource

-We need to notify the datasource changes due to reset the resources.
+Due to reset the resource in the datasource, we need to notify the data source changes.

 ## Creating business objects